malthesr/winsfs/README.md

 Here, `$saf1`/`$saf2` is the path to any SAF member file (i.e. some file with extension `.saf.idx`, `.saf.pos.gz`, or `.saf.gz`).
 In the two-dimensional case, the SAF files are intersected automatically.
 Be aware that the SAF files are kept in RAM.

+By default, `winsfs` runs only a single pass through the SAF sites.
+For genome-scale data, this will typically be enough for convergence.
+To increase the number of epochs to `x`, set `--epochs x`.

 For more settings, see `winsfs -h` (short help) or `winsfs --help` (long help).

 ## Installation